carleenaortega/STAT545-participation/README.md

 # **WELCOME!**
 ## Overview

-This repository contains my submissions for **STAT 545A Assignments** for Fall 2019 at UBC
+This repository contains my submissions for **STAT 545A Participation** for Fall 2019 at UBC.
+You can check my participation files by clicking on their links below.

 |Status| Participation Link|
 | ----------- | ----------- |